CenterForSpatialResearch/data_mgmt_tutorials/web_mapping/webmapping.md

 Leaflet is a set of commands built with javascript that allow us to make webmaps relatively easily.

 We will also use another library called jQuery.js that will allow us to import the points and road outlines data.

-It is helpful to think of these libraries as sets of commands that our program can draw on.
+It may be helpful to think of these libraries as sets of commands that our program can draw on.
+They aren't, themselves, the language, but they extend what Javascript can do on its own.

-Because Leaflet and jQuery are both libraries we need to include them in our html document so that they can be referenced by our program when it runs in the browser.
+Because Leaflet and jQuery are both libraries we need to reference them explicitly in our html document so that they can be referenced by our program when it runs in the browser.
 These libraries are really just also sets of text files, contained in javascript and css file types.

 We include them in the header section: `<head>`

 1. *Download required libraries.* We have already done this step for you.
+You can find them in the folders contained within the 'mymap folder on the GitHub page.
 But for reference we downloaded the Leaflet.js library from [here](http://leafletjs.com/download.html).
 And we downloaded the jQuery library from [here](http://jquery.com/download/).
 2. *Name your map.* The `<title>` tag contains the name of your map that will appear at the top of the browser window.
 3. *Import Leaflet's CSS.* Leaflet comes with its own CSS styles that specify how certain elements, like the zoom buttons, should look.
 We have placed this css file in the `css` folder and now need to tell our index.html document where to find it.
 	`<link rel="stylesheet"  href="css/leaflet.css"/>`